LearnOnDemandSystems/docs/lod-home.md

 If you're new to LOD, have a look at our [Quick Start Guides](#quick-start-guides) section.
 Quick Start guides allow you to fast track your learning experience, helping you get more value from the platform as quickly as possible.

 If you've already gone through some of the Quick Start guides, and want to learn more about a specific feature in LOD, have a look at our [Feature Documentation](#feature-documentation) section.
-Feature documentation will help you to learn more about how to use specific settings in LOD features.
+Feature documentation will help you to learn more about specific features in LOD.

-If you've already read through the documentation that is available on a topic, and you are still looking for more information or have questions, check out the resources available to you on our [Contact Us](contact-us.md) page.
+If you've already read through the documentation that is available on a topic, and you are still looking for more information, or have questions, check out the resources available to you on our [Contact Us](contact-us.md) page.

 We hope this documentation helps you create awesome labs!